v2sCollections/Constellation/README.md

 ## ![](https://s11.gifyu.com/images/SgdAI.png)

-Please do not forget that when you install any extra collections, it's your responsibility and they may not work as intended unless curated by me.
+Please do not forget that when you install any extra collections, it's your responsibility and they may not work as intended unless curated by us.

-You can use my 4k add-on graphics pack [HERE](https://next.nexusmods.com/starfield/collections/7ou329?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) **(This is for high-end** systems only)
+You can use our 4k add-on graphics pack [HERE](https://next.nexusmods.com/starfield/collections/7ou329?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) **(This is for high-end** systems only)

 ![](https://s11.gifyu.com/images/Sgd38.jpg)